userdashboard/organizations/readme.md

       ]
     }

+## Storage engine

+By default this module will share whatever storage you use for Dashboard.
+You can specify a Dashboard storage module to use instead.

+        ORGANIZATIONS_STORAGE=@userdashboard/storage-mongodb
+        ORGANIZATIONS_MONGODB_URL=mongo://localhost:27017/organizations

 # Customizing membership profiles

 Memberships designate a Profile which you can configure to collect the information relevant to your organizations.
 You specify the fields you want in an environment variable: